tshaddix/oocharts-js/README.md

 You will need to have already created an API Key with access to the Google Profile you are trying to display.

 ####Profile ID####
 You will also need the Google Analytics Profile ID.
-You can find this in Mission Control next to wherever the profile name is display in brackets, or on your Google Analytics Dashboard.
+You can find this in Mission Control next to wherever the profile name is displayed in brackets, or on your Google Analytics Dashboard.

 ####Relative Dates####
 Dates can either be `Date` objects, Relative dates, or null (in which case the date will default to the current date).
 Relative Dates provide an easy way to get a range of data by using a number and a metric, such as "30d" for 30 days: